-Each year, Maryland’s 24 school systems honor their best teachers through the Teacher of the Year program.
-This year, six alumni from MICUA member institutions were named Teacher of the Year at the county level: Loyola University Maryland and McDaniel College graduate, Heather Carnaghan (Anne Arundel County); McDaniel College and Notre Dame of Maryland University (NDMU) graduate, Dr. Melaney Sanchez (Calvert County); and McDaniel College graduates, Tina Thomen (Carroll County); Timothy Snyder (Frederick County); Amelia Markosian (Kent County); and Rhonda Moore (Queen Anne's County).
-Heather Carnaghan and Tina Thomen have also been named finalists for the Maryland Teacher of the Year, which will be named on October 12.
+Each year, Maryland’s 24 local school systems honor their best teachers through the Teacher of the Year program.
+This year, six alumni from MICUA member institutions were named Teacher of the Year at the county level: Loyola University Maryland graduates: Brianna Chanelle Ross (Baltimore County), Lauren Byrd (Harford County), and Adrin Leak (Prince George’s County); Johns Hopkins University graduates: Amy Woolf (Howard County) and Stephanie MacKenzie (Queen Anne's County); and Goucher College graduate: Jon Logan Webster (Somerset County).
+On October 7, 2021, Brianna Chanelle Ross was named the Maryland Teacher of the Year!

-All six winners had ties to McDaniel College, which has had at least one alumnus/a win County Teacher of the Year for the past ten years.
-In six out of the last seven years, the statewide Maryland Teacher of the Year winner has graduated from a MICUA school.
-Throughout the years, several of the State winners went on to be recognized in the National Teacher of the Year competition: the 2010-2011 winner graduated from McDaniel College; a 2012-2013 runner-up was a McDaniel College graduate; the 2013-2014 winner was a Goucher College graduate; and a 2016-2017 runner-up graduated from Maryland Institute College of Art.
+In seven of the last ten years, the statewide Maryland Teacher of the Year winner has graduated from a MICUA school.
+During that same time, three of the State winners went on to be recognized in the National Teacher of the Year competition: a 2012-2013 runner-up was a McDaniel College graduate; the 2013-2014 winner was a Goucher College graduate; and a 2016-2017 runner-up graduated from Maryland Institute College of Art.

-Of MICUA's 13 members, 11 prepare highly-qualified teachers for Maryland classrooms through State-approved teacher preparation programs, collectively producing one third of the State's annual new teacher candidates.
-NDMU is the second largest producer of teacher candidates in Maryland; Stevenson University was the first institution in Maryland to offer a middle school certification program; and several MICUA institutions offer unique programs for students with special needs.
+Of MICUA's 13 members, 10 prepare highly qualified teachers for Maryland primary and secondary education classrooms through State-approved teacher preparation programs.
+Johns Hopkins University and Loyola University Maryland award the largest number of graduate Education degrees in Maryland.
+Across all degree levels, MICUA institutions award 50% of the Education degrees in the State.
+Stevenson University was the first institution in Maryland to offer a middle school certification program; and several MICUA institutions offer unique programs for the teaching of students with special needs.